 Whether you’re thinking about it on your way into work, or writing it down, see if you can list 5 or even 10 things you’re really grateful for, big or small.
 Think about what those things bring to your life and what your life would be like without them!
 Energy flows where attention goes so try focusing on what’s good.
 See if you can really cultivate a feeling of gratitude inside of yourself when you do this.
-This is not to say dismiss any hard or difficult feelings and just sweep it all under the rug slapping a shiny positive smile on your face, but, when we focus on what we do have instead of what we don’t have life will begin to feel a lot more peachy.
+This is not to say you should dismiss any hard or difficult feelings and just sweep it all under the rug, simply when we focus on what we do have instead of what we don’t have life will begin to feel a lot more peachy.

 The more you practice gratitude, the more you are rewiring your brain to an attitude of gratitude.
 And I truly believe gratitude helps to bring happiness and a beautiful sense of abundance, contentment and peace.

 How are you ever going to achieve your goals and dreams if you don’t know what they are!
 Now I’ve been called a dreamer, and I’m so glad that I am!
 When I dream I like to go "ideal ideal".
 What’s your best possible situation and most idyllic version of your life and then scale back to realistic from there.
 They’re your dreams after all, why would you start off limiting yourself?

 Once you’re clear about what you want, start imagining your life as if it's already like that, How do you feel?
 How do you act?
 And then where can you begin to take actions in your life towards your goals and dreams?
 Better to have died trying than not to have tried at all I always think.
 Remember, you can also fail at what you don’t want to do so better to go for what you do want.
 When focusing on your dreams it's good to have an awareness of what’s really important to you, what your values are, and to know what you may need to give up or cultivate to achieve your dreams.